MobaHinted/client/readme.md

 - [ ] Champion Suggestion (based on your pool, and performance with teammates)
 - [ ] Ban Suggestion (based on your lane WRs, and performance with teammates)
-- [ ] Item / Rune / Spell suggestions and importing (2 of the most popular, then try to have a variety - like some tools don't offer AP twitch anymore but if that's what you want ..., etc)
+- [ ] Item / Rune / Spell suggestions and importing (2 of the most popular, then try to have a variety - like some tools don't offer AP twitch anymore but if that's what you want ..., etc.)
 - [ ] Riot API Caching/Proxying with Kernel

 ## Setup